 The symptoms of the afternoon slump include:

-You can’t necessarily stop afternoon fatigue, it’s a natural part of your circadian rhythm.
-You can get more energy in the afternoons, though, by lowering your sleep debt and getting in sync with your circadian rhythm.
-For short-term energy boosts, try listening to music, doing a burst of exercise, or drinking a glass of water.
+You can’t necessarily stop afternoon fatigue as it’s a natural part of your circadian rhythm.
+But you can get more energy in the afternoons by catching up on sleep and keeping a regular sleep schedule.

 {{ video }}

-You feel tired in the afternoon but not at night because of your circadian rhythm.
-You’ll have a natural drop in energy in the afternoons, but then your energy levels will pick up again in the early evening.
-You might feel awake at night because of poor sleep hygiene, which includes having coffee, alcohol, a nap, or a large meal too close to bedtime.
+It’s natural to feel tired in the afternoon, but you should feel tired at night.
+Changes in energy levels can be caused by your circadian rhythm.
+You’ll have a drop in energy in the afternoons, but then your energy levels will pick up again in the early evening.
+You might feel awake at night because of poor sleep habits, which includes having coffee, alcohol, a nap, or a large meal too close to bedtime — some of these behaviors you might have done to get you through your afternoon slump.

 Afternoon fatigue is most likely caused by your circadian rhythm as your energy levels naturally drop in the afternoon.
-This afternoon dip in energy can feel worse if you’re sleep deprived, out of sync with your circadian rhythm, had a heavy lunch, or have a medical condition or sleep disorder.
+This afternoon dip in energy can feel worse if you’re sleep deprived, have an irregular sleep schedule, had a heavy lunch, or have a medical condition or sleep disorder.

 Learn more about Rise for sales teams.